100% Paper-Free Mortgage Applications?mylenderjackie

 Employers are very used to companies requesting information about employees but we do take your security and privacy into account.
 The massive database in which thousands of employers store information called the Work Number receives millions of employment records annually and can deliver that information to eligible and legal lenders upon request.
 However, all of this is done with the applicant’s permission.
 The Work Number has been around for years and you may not even be aware that your employer has used it.
 This company holds records for about one-third of US workers and security measures such as encryption and protected transfer information is of the most importance.
 Currently, lenders do not have access to the account and less the requested and go through a verification process.
 Regardless, the work on the side of the borrower is cut in half and it’s only a matter of time before things like appraisals and tax returns are also available.

-If you’d like to get started with the mortgage application process or have more questions about this type of application requirements contact my office today.
+Or if you have more questions about this type of application requirements contact my office today.
+949-600-0944